smysnk/factorio-discord-bot/README.md

 node bot.js
 ```

 The bot uses slash commands which are registered automatically on startup.
-Use `DISCORD_CHANNEL_ID` to restrict the channel and `DISCORD_GUILD_ID` to limit
-registration to a single guild.
+Use `/start` to launch the server, optionally passing a name with the `--name` option.
+The `/save` command stores the current world under a label and `/stop` will back up using that label before terminating the instance.
+Use `DISCORD_CHANNEL_ID` to restrict the channel and `DISCORD_GUILD_ID` to limit registration to a single guild.